How to Paint Paneling and Make It Look Good

 Step 4: Remove the Paint

-3. Clean the Surface: Wipe the paneling with mineral spirits or water, depending on the stripper used, to remove residue.
+3. Clean the Surface: Wipe the paneling with mineral spirits or water, depending on the stripper used, to remove any residue.
 Allow it to dry completely.

 Step 5: Sand the Paneling